 Venturing into new media and video on the web, Brian shot and produced a web series sponsored by First American titled "Unlocking History" which gives viewers access to some of America's most noteworthy homes.
 He also produced and shot nearly 100 hours of content for the "Front Sight TV" subscription web portal in 2017-18, receiving a Telly Award for one of the series, "Trial by Fire" in 2017.
 He also completed numerous orders of AOL Media’s “GMC Trade Secrets” which focus on helpful tips from leading professionals such as chef Curtis Stone (The Take Home Chef, The Biggest Loser, Celebrity Apprentice) and designers Kelly Edwards and Kristan Cunningham (Design on a Dime) and Carter Oosterhouse (Carter Can) which were also awarded Telly's in the “Online Video” category.
 And more recently, Brian lensed segments and episodes for the UFC of their web series "Embedded," "Battle Lines," and "Connected."

 Over the last four years, Brian has also been working on a feature documentary film, "Still Working 9 to 5," which explores the Women's Movement through the lens of the famed 1980 comedy starring Jane Fonda, Lily Tomlin, and Dolly Parton.
-The production took Brian from LA to NY to London (and many places in-between) to capture celebrity interviews and scenes with those associated with the film, television show, and musical.
-The film is expected to be released sometime in 2022.
+The production took Brian from LA to NY to London (and many places in between) to capture celebrity interviews and scenes with those associated with the film, television show, and musical.
+The film premiered at the prestigious 2022 SXSW Film Festival, and is expected to be released sometime in late 2022 or 2023.

 With his years of remote head experience on the jib, Brian was quick to jump on the drone bandwagon, using those same remote operator skills in the air.
-He now owns and operates the DJI Mavic 2 Pro, and is FAA Part 107 Certified for commercial aerial videography & photography.
+He now owns and operates the DJI Mavic 3 Cine, and is FAA Part 107 Certified for commercial aerial videography & photography.

 Operating a small production company (The Birdhouse) providing 8K, 4K, and 2K (HD) cameras and accessories, lights, audio equipment, jibs, dollies, gimbals, quadcopters, teleprompters and more, Brian is able to provide the latest technology and equipment to create beautiful images to capture and tell any story.
 You can check out his photo and video tips on The Birdhouse website by clicking HERE.